 It started to pour.
 Now, since we’d been out, it had rained everyday and we’d pretty much gotten used to it.
 However, we’d been fortunate enough to have a break in the weather when we needed to set-up the tent.
 Not this time.
 At first we found it comical that at the exact moment we reached Five Mile Island the rain decided to come down full force.
 In fact, we sat and enjoyed it, hoping it would stop or at least lighten up after a few minutes.
 Instead, it poured even harder, and we were now soaked and starting to get cold.
 We had no other choice but to pitch our tent in the pouring rain, which was still soaked through and through from the previous two days.
 As bad luck would have it, the first spot we chose was too rocky and the stakes refused to stay put.
 We frantically searched for another spot.
 All the while our tent supplies continued to get more and more wet.
 Emotions erupted about this time as Mack and I argued over different sites and still ran into difficulty with the terrain.
 When we finally got the tent up, there were massive puddles covering the entire tent floor.
 I attempted to soak up some of them with my very small pack towel but to almost no avail.
 Thank goodness (again) for our sleeping pads.
 It was a mad rush to unpack and throw everything in before it all got too wet.
 It took a little while for both of us to let go of our frustrations, but once they subsided, we managed to enjoy the rest of our afternoon playing Crazy Eights, laughing about our recent misfortune, and dreaming about hot chocolate.

-Day 4: Five Mile Island to Hoh Visitor Center (5.3 miles; 2 hours 13 minutes)
+Day 4: Five Mile Island to Hoh Visitor Center (5.3 miles; 2 hours 13 minutes, breaks not included)

 It was still raining in the morning.
 Patience was in short supply due to the cold, wet start, so a few more unpleasantries were exchanged as we tried to pack up and get moving.
 But the trek out became more enjoyable once we started hiking.
 There was even some singing involved as we continued the responsibility of making our presence known to any nearby wildlife.
 Ironically, we did run into a trio of deer—our first wildlife sighting of the entire trip!—when we were less than a mile from the trailhead.
 It’s amazing to me that even on an out-and-back route, the surroundings seem different and new when you pass them again.
 I guess that’s just part of the Hoh Rainforest’s inherent magic.